January 31, 2019 Continuing Legal Education

 A Dozen Advertising Law Tips for 2019

 Do your New Year's resolutions include eating healthier, working out more, and keeping up-to-date with the latest developments in advertising law?
 If so, please join us on January 31st at Shutters on the Beach in Santa Monica for a truly extraordinary advertising law event, and we’ll help you keep two out of three of your resolutions.
 (Which, after all, ain’t bad.)

-Jeffrey A. Greenbaum, Brian G. Murphy and special guest star Tanya Forsheit will lead a fun, super-fast-paced (with each topic covered in two minutes and thirty seconds, with a countdown clock!), and highly informative discussion about recent developments that every advertising lawyer and business affairs executive needs to know about.
+Brian G. Murphy, Matthew Vittone and special guest star Tanya Forsheit will lead a fun, super-fast-paced, and highly informative discussion about recent developments that every advertising lawyer and business affairs executive needs to know about.
 Our goal will be to provide practical advice to help you identify, and better manage, risks and to achieve your objectives in 2019 (and beyond).